About Your Credit Score

-Before lenders decide to give you a loan, they have to know that you are willing and able to pay back that mortgage.
-To assess whether you can repay, they look at your income and debt ratio.
-To assess how willing you are to repay, they use your credit score.
+Before lenders decide to give you a loan, they must know if you are willing and able to repay that loan.
+To understand whether you can repay, they assess your income and debt ratio.
+To calculate your willingness to pay back the loan, they look at your credit score.

-The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (high risk) to 850 (low risk).
-You can find out more about FICO here.
+The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The FICO score ranges from 350 (very high risk) to 850 (low risk).
+For details on FICO, read more here.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated wtih both positive and negative items in your credit report.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scoring.
+Your score is calculated from both the good and the bad in your credit history.
 Late payments count against your score, but a record of paying on time will improve it.

-For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
-This payment history ensures that there is sufficient information in your credit to calculate a score.
-Should you not meet the minimum criteria for getting a credit score, you may need to work on a credit history before you apply for a mortgage loan.
+To get a credit score, borrowers must have an active credit account with six months of payment history.
+This payment history ensures that there is enough information in your credit to generate an accurate score.
+Some people don't have a long enough credit history to get a credit score.
+They should spend a little time building a credit history before they apply for a loan.

 Price Mortgage Group LLC can answer questions about credit reports and many others.
 Give us a call at 405-513-7700.